** Please note we have suspended our online appointment booking system**

 For more information, please visit www.nhsinform.scot/coronavirus

 Appointments are released at 8am.
-However due to increased demand, we also offer a telephone triage system which is capped at 10am, anything after this is for urgent matters only, but depending on capacity, this cap time might be earlier.
+However due to increased demand, we also offer a telephone triage system Tuesday - Friday which is capped at 10am, anything after this is for urgent matters only, but depending on capacity, this cap time might be earlier.
+Please note that on a Monday our telephone triage is for urgent issues only.

 - Same day appointments are limited and can be allocated very quickly from 8am each morning.